maxcell/prince.dev/content/django-models/index.md

 - We write a class for our `CardBundle`.
 It will be a child of the `models.Model` class, meaning it will inherit properties from `models.Model`.
 - Lastly, we declare two fields on our model, `title` and `description`.
 For any column in our database, we would write it as a data attribute within that class. `models.CharField` represents the data type we want to be stored, along with any arguments that can be used as validations like `max_length`.

 There we have our first model!
+Even though we've created this model, we have to make sure that the database knows about it.

-### Getting our model into the database
+### Adding our model to the database

-Even though we've created this model, we have to make sure that the database knows about it. **It is important to do these steps because otherwise nothing else works**!
+We will need to wire up some settings in our project. **It is important to do these steps**, otherwise nothing will be connected together and simply won't work.
+We will need to connect our application to the project.

-First, we need to connect our application to our project.
-We need to make sure that our `flashcards` app is in our `INSTALLED_APPS` before we can create data:
+Let's add our `flashcards` app to the listed `INSTALLED_APPS` array found within our settings:

 ```python{7}
 # Inside `django-model-example/flashcard_project/settings.py`